sagemath/trac_to_gh/Issue 6883.md

 Error building Sage.
 ```
 This was on Mac OS X 10.5.8 (bsd.math.washington.edu), compiling in 64-bit mode.

+BEFORE including in Sage, please see trac #6971

 Issue created by migration from https://trac.sagemath.org/ticket/6883